 Most juvenile records are confidential.
 As mandated by Florida law, the clerk’s office cannot give out any information over the phone or on the internet about any juvenile cases.
 To view a court file, the authorized person must appear in person with a government issued I.D.

 Juvenile Dependency works closely with the Judiciary, State Attorneys, Public Defenders, law enforcement, and other agencies in carrying out its mission.
 Juvenile Dependency, upon receiving the proper paperwork, creates a file, maintains all required records, and provides a wide variety of customer services.

 The Juvenile Dependency Division is located on the first floor of the Constitutional Building at 100 SE Ocean Boulevard in Stuart.
-The office hours are Monday through Friday from 8 am to 5 pm, you may contact the division at (772) 288-5720.
+The office hours are Monday through Friday from 8 am to 5 pm.

 - The only parties who may inspect a juvenile file without a court order